brandonvas97/typescript-aws-app/README.md

 # typescript-aws-app

-To run this project it’s necessary install node.js and serverless framework in your PC, you can download a node installer in this page:
+To run this project it’s necessary install node.js in your PC, you can download a node installer in this page:

 https://nodejs.org/en/download/package-manager